bergsans/archaize-js/text/1_question_and_method.md

 I've chosen an experimental take on the problem.
 Confronted with a problem, I've formulated some code covering a certain problem.
 Then I've compared the syntax trees of both code snippets using the BASH applications diff and sdiff.
+I've also used Vims -d flag (`$vim -d file1.ast file2.ast).

 ### Outline of Strategy